itzmeanjan/subtle/README.md

 With above implementation, we get flg = 0xff, in case $a == b$, otherwise flg = 0x00.

 Constant-time implementation becomes more practical and interesting, when say we've to compare a set to values to another set to values to find whether they are same or not.
-Let's say we've two byte arrays $a$, $b$ and we want to compare them to figure if $a == b$.
+Let's say we've two byte arrays $a$, $b$ ( of same length, for sake of simplicity ) and we want to compare them to figure if $a == b$.
 Now we want to keep a few things in mind,

 - Don't decide which code path to take ( ofcourse in runtime ) based on contents of byte arrays $a$ or $b$.
 - Don't decide which memory addresses to access based on contents of byte arrays $a$ or $b$.

 That's because these two byte arrays are holding secret data.
-If we do any of above mentioned things, during the comparison, then it can leak some information about content of those byte arrays to some adversary who might be observing that.
-There are various possible ways to collect these sort of informations in various different execution environments.
+If we do any of above mentioned things, during the comparison, then it can leak some information about content of those byte arrays to some adversary who might be observing.
+There are various possible ways to collect these sort of leaked information in various different execution environments.

 So we can write